"Unicode" is a technical solution to the problem of making the entire world of different alphabets representable by a computer.

-Unicode refers to individual print characters, or what they refer to as"Glyphs".
-If you are reading this, you will know that English contains 26 lower case letters, and 26 upper case letters, as well as 10 numbers, punctuation signs and various others.
-All of these are accessible to you on your keyboard.
+Unicode represents individual print characters, or what they refer to as"glyphs".
+For example, in English there are glyphs for 26 lower case letters, and 26 upper case letters, as well as 10 numerals, plus punctuation signs, etc. All of these are accessible to you directly from your keyboard.

 Believe it or not there are now over 100,000 unique glyphs.

 It is quite obvious that even if we were able to develop a keyboard using just the characters many of us need on a fairly regular basis, it would be a confusingly large one.
 There are however many add-on programs which can assist, such as MathType, which allows an easier means of entering the characters needed for creating mathematical material within a Word document.
 These programs generally all use Unicode.

-You will find a number of lists of Unicode Characters currently supported in DBT's Help - Comprehensive List of Characters
+You will find lists of Unicode Characters currently supported in DBT in the on-line Help.